 i) Consider making your 2-point with 64.

-This is tough for those of us who learned to play in the 1970's and 80's, because back in those days a lot of people didn't even make the 3-point with an opening 53, let alone the lowly deuce with 64.
-When your opponent opens making his 2, 3 or 4 point you should stay buttoned-up and make your own 2-point when you reply with 64 (Position #23).
-But if he makes his 5 or bar points, you should run all the way to his 14-point (Position #24).
-The easiest way to remember this is that you can treat making your 2-point as a "natural" play just like 61,31, 42, and 53 except in special circumstances where your opponent has a particularly strong "priming stance."
+This is tough for those of us who learned to play in the 1970s and 80s, because back in those days a lot of people didn't even make the 3-point with an opening 53, let alone the lowly deuce with 64.
+When your opponent opens making their 2, 3, or 4-point you should stay buttoned-up and make your own 2-point when you reply with 64 (Position #23).

+But if your opponent makes their 5- or bar-point, you should run all the way to their 14-point (Position #24).
+The easiest way to remember this is that you can treat making your 2-point as a natural play just like 61,31, 42, and 53, except in special circumstances where your opponent has a particularly strong priming stance.

 The principles laid out on the previous page would suggest you run all the way past the extra defender, 24/14.
-But White's split to your 5-point gives him four extra hitting fly-shots at your runner.
+But White's split to your 5-point gives them four extra fly-shots at your runner.
 Some positions simply need to be mastered on an individual basis.